0xSero/partisia-docs/docs/byoc.md

 ### How to get testnet gas

+The new testnet will be using [ETH from Goerli testnet](https://goerli.etherscan.io/address/0x4818370f9d55fb34de93e200076533696c4531f3).

+There are two ways to get gas on the testnet:
+A) using the bridge from test ETH GOERLI
+B) Using a Gas Faucet contract that mints BYOC

+### Method A
+This mechanism for getting gas is the same as the old testnet and current mainnet (see above).
+The only difference is that you will have to switch the network, at which your wallet is pointing.
+We will announce when the network change becomes available in the wallet.

+### Method B

+The transaction in Method B costs a bit of gas to send, so you need to be bootstrapped either through Method A or by having another user with gas send you some gas using the faucet.

 - Sign in to the [testnet dashboard](https://testnet.partisiablockchain.com/) (Icon in upper right corner)
-- Follow this [link](https://testnet.partisiablockchain.com/info/contract/022827d1273e512ed4746758c250bc554003e86f46) to the Faucet contract
+- Follow this [link](https://testnet.partisiablockchain.com/info/contract/02d7c791bd9dd31a4a1a9fdaa99df7cc8414fd333e) to the Faucet contract
 - The contract action takes an account address as receiver of test ETH
-- Execute the transaction - the specified account should now have gained 1,000,000 gas.
+- Execute the transaction - the specified account should now have gained approximately 1,000,000 gas (1M - TX cost).